 Sick leave - Employees in Brazil are entitled to 15 days of sick leave paid by employers at full pay.
 Medical certification of illness is required and employees must present signed doctor's medical certificates to their employers in order for sick leave to be granted.
-After 15 days, social security pays cash sickness benefits to insured employees for up to two years during which period employees are on unpaid leave.
+After 15 days, social security pays cash sickness benefits to insured employees as long as the illness lasts during which period employees are on unpaid leave.